singhhannuvns-dotcom/MANNU/README.md

-# New Year 2025 - A Special Website for Mansasvi 💙
+# New Year 2026 - A Special Website for Manasvi 💙

 A beautiful, emotionally-paced, single-page scrolling experience made with love.